epfl-cs358/2024sp-exoskeleton/README.md

 ```

 You will reach the welcome page
 ![Dashboard welcome page](./photos/Dashboard_welcome_page.png)

-Then you can either record a piece which you play and play songs, which are MIDI files.
+Then you can record a piece which you play and play songs, which are MIDI files.

 ### Backend
 The backend part,